 - Heat peanut butter and honey in small saucepan until warm or in microwave on low power for about 30 seconds.
 Add salt and then gently stir in crisp rice cereal.

 - Line 8x8 or 9x9 pan with parchment paper.
 Pour in cereal mixture and firmly press into pan.
-Refrigerate for 3-4 hours and then cut into 9-12 bars.
+Freeze for an hour or refrigerate for 3-4 hours, and then cut into 12 bars.
 Store in the refrigerator for up to 2 weeks, or freeze for up to several months.

 Pin for later: